juicebox-systems/juicebox-hsm-realm/entrust_hsm/README.md

 `./compile_linux.sh` will compile using the powerpc / linux target

 `./compile_ncipherxc.sh` will compile using our custom powerpc / ncipher target.

 This generates an `entrust-hsm.elf` file in the relevant `target/$TARGET/release` directory.
-Once correctly code signed (see below) the entrust-agent host process can be run.
+Once correctly code signed (see below) the entrust_agent host process can be run.
 This will use the APIs to have the HSM load and start the SEEMachine world, and then start handling requests.